Oasis Acupuncture & Integrative Medicine, LLC

 Acupuncture Treatment Styles That I Use

 Channel/Organ (Yin-Yang).
-Technique uses select acupuncture points from anywhere on the body (front back, top, bottom) to stimulate and move Qi and Blood, free-up stuck-ness, restore balance, nourish the body, calm the mind.
+Uses select acupuncture points from anywhere on the body (front back, top, bottom) to stimulate and move Qi and Blood, free-up stuck-ness, expel pathogens, restore balance, nourishment, and calm the mind.

 Trigger-point/Muscle motor point.
-Uses for musculo-skeletal pain and restricted movement by stimulating the pesky muscle fibers directly.
+Used for musculo-skeletal pain and restricted movement by stimulating and or relaxing the pesky muscle fibers directly.

-Mukaino M-Test: No needles.
-Another style from Japan that is gentle, simple, minimalistic yet impressively effective, in the Japanese tradition.
+Mukaino M-Test: Gentle, simple, minimalistic yet impressively effective, in the Japanese tradition.

 Auricular (Ear) Acupuncture.
-Thin, tiny temporary needles or small radish seeds taped in place on the ears that correspond to body parts, organs, the nervous system, and more.
+Thin, tiny, temporary needles or small radish seeds taped in place on the ears.
+Locations correspond to body parts, organs, the nervous system, and more.

 Scalp acupuncture.
-Uses points on the entire scalp that correspond to regions and functions of the body.
+Uses point locations on the entire scalp (overlying your brain) that correspond to regions and functions of the body.
+This method can be very potent and is often used for post-stroke rehab.

 Kiiko Matsumoto Style.
-So simple yet oh so complex!
-Few gentle, painless needles and rice cone moxa.
+So simple yet oh, so complex!
+A few gentle, painless needles and rice cone moxa.
 Searches the body for instant feedback on which specific areas need attention and how to effectively treat them.
 Does not require much discussion.
 Can have profound results.